 Living in California means dealing with wildfires, earthquakes, and flooding; your insurance rates reflect that reality.
 Insurers price policies based on these real and expensive risks.

 Building materials and skilled labor cost more each year, which directly impacts your premiums.
-If lumber prices double and contractors charge more per hour, insurers have to raise rates so your coverage can pay for repairs when you need them.
+If lumber prices double and contractors charge more per hour, insurers raise rates so your coverage can pay for repairs when you need them.

 What Affects California Home Insurance Costs?